opentaps/open-climate-investing/book/Setting-Benchmarks.md

 Creating your own: Structure portfolio with minimum tracking errors and key metrics (sectors and ratios) while reducing carbon risk factor
 Efficient carbon frontiers

+### Who is Right?

+_"Never tell me the odds." - Han Solo_

+Han (aka the portfolio manager) may feel he knows exactly what he's doing when he attacks an Imperial Star Destroyer head on (aka doing a trade), but Princess Leia (aka plan sponsor) is rightly to be concerned, especially when C-3PO (aka plan consultant) is there to remind her what the odds are.

+That's the problem with these statistical models of the market.
+They can't tell you what will happen, just the odds--based on some preconditions.
+C-3PO may know the odds of surviving a direct attack on an Imperial Star Destroyer, but nobody tried it the way Han did it.

 #### Footnote

-The quote at the beginning is sometimes translated to "Every battle is won before it is fought."
-The original Chinese, "胜可知，而不可为", means that the conditions for success are known or can be established in advance.
+Actually, the quote at the beginning is mistranslated.
+The original Chinese, "胜可知，而不可为", means that the conditions for success are known in advance.
+You don't know exactly how to make it happen, but it will.
-You cannot force it to happen, though -- you just have to wait for it.